viascom/nanoid-postgres/README.md

 Check out our [Nano ID for MySQL/MariaDB](https://github.com/viascom/nanoid-mysql-mariadb) repository to use the same capabilities in your MySQL/MariaDB databases.

-Absolutely!
-Here's a revised section for your README:

-Of course!
-Here's the section with some added emojis to enhance the mood:

----

 ## 🌱 Contributors Welcome

 - 🐛 **Encountered a Bug?** Let us know with an issue.
 Every bit of feedback helps enhance the project.